LLNL/Silo/docs/files.md

 In addition, Silo files can themselves have directories (folders).
 That is, within a single Silo file, one can create directory hierarchies for storage of various objects.
-These directory hierarchies are analogous to the Unix filesystem.
+These directory hierarchies are analogous to the Unix file system.
 Directories serve to divide the name space of a Silo file so the user can organize content within a Silo file in a way that is natural to the application.

 Note that the organization of objects into directories within a Silo file may have direct implications for how these collections of objects are presented to users by post-processing tools.